Eevalice/practice-google-maple-ctf-2022-2023-problems/README.md

-# Google Writeup for Sandbox-Lightbox and Web-NoteNinja
+## Google Writeup for Sandbox-Lightbox and Web-NoteNinja 2023 Practice Problems

 ## Challenge description